Rgronomists/2018Fall_M02_Parallelizing-processes-in-R/README.md

 ### 4. Running the pipeline line by line

+- First start a new project in Rstudio, use an existing directory (folder that contains all the files you downloaded from github)

 - See ```Script-Example/Cross-Validation_Example.r```

 ### 5. Running the pipeline from command line or terminal